 Is that loud boom and sudden flash an explosion — or just thunder and lightning nearby?
 The human brain and mind continuously process the intake from our surroundings.
 Data streams of light, sound, pressure, and vibration enter our sensorium and are immediately and often autonomously processed by the brain into perceptions.
 Perceptions then enable the transformation of that information into knowledge.
 And, in turn, knowledge expands our potential as human beings.

-Perception is a key node in this system that we able to proactively tap into in powerful new ways.
+Perception is a key node in this system that we are able to proactively tap into in powerful new ways.
 Experiential technology such as virtual reality is the means of intervention.

 Virtual reality imparts specific and potent information into the sensorium that the brain subsequently processes.
 Unlike the ephemeral or chance nature of many real world experiences, virtual information can be programmed and presented to the brain in carefully selected and reproducible ways to precisely impact perceptions.
 These programmed perceptions can allow for new modalities for accelerated knowledge acquisition.